commercialhaskell/stack/doc/README.md

 stack build
 ```

-If you need to check you changes quickly run:
+If you need to check your changes quickly run:

 ```bash
 stack ghci